-that you will cave to pressure and just put single family on it. or an office park everywhere we had swastica houses we instead had sensible row houses with small back gardens, we'd have so many more townhomes on the same amount of land, they wouldn't be so weird looking, and they'd be nicer places to live.
+that you will cave to pressure and just put single family on it. or an office park (office parks are terrible for the economy and the traffic), or more of those awful swastika townhomes. the swastika houses are such a waste of land!! if everywhere we had swastica houses we instead had sensible row houses with small back gardens, we'd have so many more townhomes on the same amount of land, they wouldn't be so weird looking, and they'd be nicer places to live.